DagMam779/ASISOUL/README.md

 # ASISOUL
-Intlelligence that evolves with empathy.
-Technology that serves soul
+Intelligence that evolves with empathy.
+Technology that serves the soul